Certificate in Trauma-Informed Practices in Higher Education (C-TIP/HED)

 Unfortunately, the number of college students enrolling with a history of trauma is increasing dramatically.
 Studies by the National Alliance on Mental Health (NAMI) and others confirm that the impact of trauma is a major cause of mental illness and physical illness.
 Mental health and trauma are undertreated, underdiagnosed, and overrepresented in vulnerable populations of all kinds.
 The LGBTQAI+ community, persons of color, and women, all carry an extra heavy burden of risk and occurrence of both mental health conditions and trauma.

-- The Certificate includes three courses, enabling students to apply trauma-informed practices to their specific area of responsibility.
+The Certificate in Building Resilience through Trauma-Informed Practices includes six sequential modules, enabling professionals to apply trauma-informed practices to their specific area of responsibility.

-- Every Certificate student will develop a strategic plan to implement best practice trauma-informed practices at their home institution in the Capstone course.
+Every Certificate student will develop a strategic plan to implement best practice trauma-informed practices at their home institution in the final module.

-- The Certificate is designed for a range of university professionals—from admissions administrators, financial aid, student affairs, residence life, and personal and career counseling to athletics, student success, academic support, alumni relations, and institutional advancement.
+The Certificate is designed for a range of university professionals—from chief D.E.I. officers, ADA/Disabilities administrators, Title IX Compliance officers, student success and academic support professionals, admissions and financial aid officers, student affairs, residence life, and personal and career counseling directors, athletics directors and compliance officers, alumni relations, and institutional advancement professionals.

 Our Institute for Building Resilience through Trauma-Informed Practices (I-BRTIP)